|Name:||Dr. David B. Woolner|

 Historial Advisor, Redesign of the Permament Exibits, the Franklin D. Roosevelt Library and Museum, Hyde Pak, New York

-Historical Advisor, Freedom from Fear: FDR Commander in Chief, a special exhibition at the William J. vanden Heuvel Gallery, September 2005-November 2006, FDR Presidential Library and Museum, Hyde Park, New York
+Historical Advisor, FDR Presidential Library Special Exhibitions: Day of Infamy: 24 Hours that Changed History, June -December 2016; Action and Action Now: FDR's First 100 Days, March -December 2008; Freedom from Fear: FDR Commander in Chief, September 2005-November 2006, FDR Presidential Library and Museum, Hyde Park, New York

 Principle Writer/Creative Consultant for a permanent exhibit on U.S.-Canadian Relations entitled "A Legacy of Friendship," housed in the Edmund Muskie Visitors Center, Roosevelt Campobello International Park, Campobello Island, New Brunswick